DANS-KNAW/easy-sword2-dans-examples/README.md

 * `<prefix>-doi-report-<date>.csv`: An overview of all the doi with this prefix in the DANS archives.

 `DANS-EASY Error report: status of failed EASY deposits` this e-mail contains two reports about failed deposits:
 * `DANS-EASY-report-error-yesterday-<date>.csv`: A deposit-report with all the FAILED / REJECTED / INVALID deposits of the last day.
-This
 * `DANS-EASY-report-error-<date>.csv`: A deposit-report with all the failed deposits that are in the deposit area.
 In case a `REJECTED` deposit has been resend, the old one is still mentioned here.

-`DANS-EASY Report: status of EASY deposits`, Een e-mail met rapportages over alle deposits in de deposit area:
+`DANS-EASY Report: status of EASY deposits`, An e-mail with reports on all deposits in the deposit area:
 * `DANS-EASY-report-full-yesterday-<date>.csv`: A deposit-report containing all the deposits made in the last day, both `ARCHIVED` and otherwise.
 * `DANS-EASY-report-summary-<date>.txt`: A summary of the data that's being held in the deposit area, split into the different Statuses
 * `DANS-EASY-report-summary-yesterday-<date>.txt`: A summary of the data that's being added to the deposit area in the last day, split into the different Statuses.